 Perspective | Baby bonds?
 Reparations?
-There’s no quick fix for the racial wealth gap
+There’s no quick fix for racial wealth gap

 And the House Judiciary Committee voted HR 40, a reparations bill, out of committee in early 2021.
 That bill was originally introduced by the late Rep. John Conyers Jr. (D-Mich.) in 1989.
 There are now nearly 200 House co-sponsors and over 20 Senate co-sponsors for a national reparations law.

-However, passage is unlikely.
+Passage is unlikely, however.
 The legislation is strongly opposed by Senate Republicans.
-A nationwide poll from the University of Massachusetts Amherst and WCVB found that 62% of respondents opposed reparations to descendants of enslaved people.
+A nationwide poll from the University of Massachusetts Amherst and WCVB found that 62 percent of respondents opposed reparations to descendants of enslaved people.
 A Reuters poll found that only 20 percent of the respondents supported reparations.

 My hope is that we will see parts of each program enacted during in the next few years.
 There is much more happening with reparations on the local level.
 We saw communities such as Asheville, N.C., and Evanston, Ill., pass reparations bills during the height of the social justice movement during the pandemic.
 And 11 U.S. mayors, including the mayors of Los Angeles and Denver, agreed to pay reparations to small groups of Black residents in their cities.
 The programs would be to compensate for past wrongs, but the mayors did not offer details on how much the programs will cost or how recipients will be chosen.